 So… you’ve seen the right boat for you and you’re interested in making an offer?

 We are happy to discuss offers over the phone and in person, but we will always favour in person viewing as there’s nothing quite like being on the boat and rummaging around in the cupboards for yourself.
 We do sell boats to international customers too, which is much the same, even if it is a little more complicated with exchange rates and bank transfers.
-Once an offer is accepted, with an answer usually fairly quickly, we would take a deposit and move on to the survey stage (we do sell without survey too, your choice!).
+Once an offer is accepted, with an answer usually fairly quickly, we would charge a reservation fee and move on to the survey stage (we do sell without survey too, your choice!).
 For more information on surveys visit our page here.

 What are the next steps?